jiachen247/llvm-sauce/README.md

 ### Setup
 1. Clone repository to your local file system
-2. Go into the project directory
+2. Enter the project directory
-3. Install dependencies
+3. Install node dependencies
 4. Build project
 5. Run tests to ensure that everything is working!